 God’s words are very revealing.
 They expose our true desires.
 We strive hard for a good career so we will have fame, money and respect from others.
 “Money talks,” “Money makes the world go round,” “Be successful so you can bring glory to your family,” these poisons of Satan have become the creeds of our lives.
 As a result, we think that fame and money can bring us a good life and are the foundation of an enjoyable life ahead.
 In order to gain fame and money, we spend much time and energy on our work, no matter how bitter or tired we are.
 We have become a money-making machine, tired, bitter, empty, helpless, and joyless.
 Even worse, we show less and less interest in our unalterable duty—believing in God and worshiping Him.
 We start to neglect God.
 Satan has stolen us from God.
 Without the provision of God, our inner darkness starts to grow and disobedience starts to creep in to a point where we are totally separated from God and lose His salvation.
 Money and fame are tricks with which Satan deceives and afflicts us.
 It is a wrong path.
 If we don’t purse money, is our quality of life going to be worse?

-, “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God”(Mat 4:4).
+Jesus said, “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God”(Mat 4:4).
 “Therefore I say to you, Take no thought for your life, what you shall eat, or what you shall drink; nor yet for your body, what you shall put on.
 Is not the life more than meat, and the body than raiment?
 Behold the fowls of the air: for they sow not, neither do they reap, nor gather into barns; yet your heavenly Father feeds them.
 Are you not much better than they?”
 (Mat 6:25-26).
 “Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knows that you have need of all these things” (Mat 6:31-32).

 God’s word truly makes us understand that everything is in His control, including our life and work.
 As long as we have trust in Him and live by His words, we will see His blessings.
 As a Christian, we have to make a judgement on everything by using His words and let God’s word be the foundation of our life.